-Impeccable Integrity With Others and Yourself - The Crucible Project
+Impeccable Integrity With Others and Yourself

 This month marks my eighth year of personal transformation with The Crucible Project community of Christian men.
 Change is hard, but I can’t imagine how I could be where I am in my personal development without a community of authentic men around me.

 In my personal journey, results have sometimes seemed confusing.
 Why am I still working on me?
 Why have I not arrived?
 Have I not been on the journey long enough?